root-project/web/install/build_from_source.md

 ```bash
 $ cmake --build . --target install [-- <options to the native tool>]
 ```
-The --build option tells cmake to invoke the underlying build tool (make, ninja, xcodebuild, msbuild, etc).
+The `--build` option tells cmake to invoke the underlying build tool (make, ninja, xcodebuild, msbuild, etc).
 The underlying build tool can also be invoked directly of course, but the` cmake --build` command is more portable.
-On unix systems (with make or ninja) you can speedup the build with `cmake --build . --  -jN` where N is the number of available cores.
+On UNIX systems (with make or ninja) you can speedup the build with `cmake --build . --  -jN` where N is the number of available cores.
 1. Setup ROOT in your environment:
 ```bash
 $ source <installdir>/bin/thisroot.sh # or thisroot.{csh,fish,bat} depending on the environment